Menstuff® has compiled information on the issue of

 So keep those pierced nipples to yourself.
 (It may be more than we want to know anyway!)
 But here's the rub: People who habitually hide everythingyou know them, they skulk about and don't talk muchdo have cause for concern.
 Indeed, these people's health problems were already apparent at the beginning of the study, suggesting they live in a chronic state of stress.

-decide for himself what's a risky confession and at what point
+has to decide for himself what's a risky confession and at

 FINE - This is the word women use to end an argument when they are right and you need to shut up.